-At about eight weeks, gently remove the plant from the container and try to avoid separating the stem from the roots.
-Plant it out in a sheltered, sunny spot in your garden in order to provide the plant some protection from the wind.
+After about eight weeks, gently remove the plant from the container and try to avoid separating the stem from the roots.
+Plant the seedling in a sheltered, sunny spot in your garden in order to provide the plant some protection from the wind.
 Strong winds can weaken the stalks, making the plant top heavy as it grows.

-Grow them in compost rich soil and as they grow, apply some well balanced organic fertilizer as well.
+Grow them in compost rich soil and as they grow, feed them a well balanced organic fertilizer as well.
 You can use a liquid fertilizer instead and feed every two or three weeks depending on the instructions of the manufacturer.

 All the fall Cole crops should be harvested before the worst of the cold weather arrives and causes damage to your plants.